Germany 2010 "Bicentenary of Nature Science Museum in Berlin"

 Bicentenary of Museum fuer Naturkunde in Berlin on postmark of Germany 2010

-The First-Day-Sheet with self-adhesive stamp was issued in June 2010 and was shared with self-adhesive stamps of the first half of 2010.
+The First-Day-Sheet with self-adhesive stamp was issued in June 2010 and was shared with self-adhesive stamps during the first half of 2010.

 Example of circulated covers